Dev-Alchemist/Url-Shortener/README.md

 # Additional Information

 I took this project with minimal knowledge on Ruby on Rails and gained a ton of information.
 I'm yet to perfect testing with Rspec(BDD) approach and on the framework itself.
-Also the redirection works by using the original url `allow_other_host: true` in our controller otherwise we receive an error.
-My assumption is that for the service to work we require a hosted service to attach the dynamic generated urls such as `bit` service.
+My first approach to this project was to first understand the problem to be solved by the feature, after that I came up with a system design of how the various parts would be coming together.
+Once this was done I set up the project on my local machine.